Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 There's no shortage of restaurants where you can get traditional (and award-winning) corned beef sandwiches all around Cleveland.
 But you can't go wrong with these Downtown-area institutions:

 If you're planning on watching Ohio’s oldest St. Patrick’s Day Parade, your best bet is to be on Superior Avenue between E. 9th Street and 12th Street for the best sight lines.
-There you’ll see bagpipers, Irish dancers, wolf hounds and more kilts than you can count on two hands.
-This year the parade’s theme is: Irish Churches of the Diocese of Cleveland and it’s slated to begin at 2:04pm.
-The parade is a great family activity and a unique experience.
+There you’ll see bagpipers, Irish dancers, wolf hounds and more kilts flapping in the spring breeze than you can count on two hands.
+This year the parade’s theme is Ireland's Scenic Coastlines and is set to step off at 1:04 p.m.
+The parade is a great family activity and a uniquely Cleveland experience.

 If you prefer to do your Irish jigging with a pint, though, head to any of the aforementioned bars, many of whom will have live music all day.